-Through a partnership with the Open Textbook Library, the University Libraries at Virginia Tech are pleased to offer the opportunity for VT faculty to attend an Open Textbook Adoption Workshop and receive $200 for a written review of an open textbook.
-The 1.5 hour workshop will be offered on Reading Day - May 3rd from 9:30-11am.
-Register here by May 2nd.
+Through a partnership with the Open Textbook Library and the VIVA Academic Library Consortium, the University Libraries at Virginia Tech are pleased to offer the opportunity for VT faculty to attend an Open Textbook Adoption Workshop and receive $200 for a written review of an open textbook.
+The workshop will be offered on Reading Day - December 6, 2018 (1-2pm) Torg 1120.
+Register here by December 3rd.
+NLI credit will be available.
 Contact Anita Walz with questions.
 The workshop covers:

 - Open - what it is and what it isn't